cheld/ospo/README.md

 Our project backlog is public and can be found under the projects page.
 If you want to contribute you can pick an existing issue or create a new one to discuss the intended changes.

 The website can be modified and previewed easily using Github Codespaces.
-Paste the command `bundle exec jekyll serve` in the Codespace terminal to serve the site.
+Run the command `bundle exec jekyll serve` in the Codespace terminal to launch Jekyll.
 More details can be found in the [developer guide](DEVELOPMENT.md) and [contribution guide](CONTRIBUTION.md).

 ## License